oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 # 1 Foreword

+> To-Do:  Create and insert the TOC with pandoc

 > To-Do:  Need to fix the figure inclusions

 > To-Do:  Need to clean up the end matter related to exporting GDocs to MD